Vantiq/vantiq-service-connectors/README.md

 ## Overall Architecture

 The VANTIQ system maintains storage managers for each of its type resources.
-If not otherwise specified, the storage manager defaults to the storage mechanism run internal to the VANTIQ cluster (MongoDB as of this writing).
+The storage manager is responsible for the persistence of data associated with the type resource.
+The storage manager also provides the means by which the VANTIQ system can query the associated data.
+The storage manager for a type is set when the type is initially defined.
+If not explicitly set, the storage manager defaults to the storage mechanism run internally to the VANTIQ cluster (MongoDB as of this writing).
+Pluggable storage managers name an implementing service that provides the muscle behind the storage manager API.
+This implementation can be via VAIL procedures, or by a service connector.
 All types that leverage native language implementations are defined with an implementing service that references a service connector.
 The data model manager is responsible for the interaction between the VANTIQ system and storage manager implementations.
 It recognizes when the storage manager service refers to a service connector and directs the request over a websocket to the running connector.
 It then processes the responses as appropriate.

 At present the VANTIQ server initiates all requests for data involving the service connector.
 This will change as we add support for running service connectors external to the cluster and behind firewalls.
 In that case, the service connector will need to